DuanhaoranCC/CFOP/README.md

-# A Simple Self-Supervised Graph Representation via Online Predict
+# Contextual features online prediction for self-supervised graph representation

-Self-supervised graph representation learning is a key technique for graph structured data processing, especially for Web-generated graph that do not have qualified labelling information.
+This repository is journal Expert Systems With Applications accepted.
 ## Dependencies

 ```python